buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 a proof of the sender, validates the identity over the wire in the communication between services without the need of additional authentication.
-When all parties of a communication are trusted through verification, no information about the effective credentials may leak into the communication between services.
+When all parties of a communication are trusted through verification, no information about the effective credentials leak into the communication between services.

 The basic idea of the solution is to remove any credentials from an outgoing HTTP request with the common format of the users identity and replace the common format in the ingoing HTTP request into the valid credentials of the given scheme.

-In the case of Kubernetes, this additional software is injected via an operator as a sidecar.
-The operator watches for creation of deployments and services and orchestrates the configuration of the sidecars.
-The application gets a sidecar for the communication (an Envoy proxy) and for each authentication scheme that the target service supports, it receives a "translator" sidecar that handles the conversion from the common format to the specific scheme.

 ### Use Case